armon/bloomd/README.md

 There are a total of 10 commands:

 * create - Create a new filter (a filter is a named bloom filter)
-* list - List all filters
+* list - List all filters or those matching a prefix
 * drop - Drop a filters (Deletes from disk)
 * close - Closes a filter (Unmaps from memory, but still accessible)
 * clear - Clears a filter from the lists (Removes memory, left on disk)